zeek/zeek/doc/httpmonitor/index.rst

 depend on the expertise of the person doing the analysis and the specific details of the task to accomplish.

-For more information about how to handle the HTTP protocol in Bro, including a complete list of the fields available in http.log, go to Bro's HTTP reference `page`__.
+For more information about how to handle the HTTP protocol in Bro, including a complete list of the fields available in http.log, go to Bro's :doc:`HTTP script reference </scripts/base/protocols/http/main.bro>`.

 ------------------------
 Detecting a Proxy Server